v-lohvyniuk/Rp5CleanupWorker/README.md

 1. Install Python (&pip)

-2. Install all dependencies for the project: pip3 install -r requirements.txt - UNIX
+2. Install all dependencies for the project:
-  or
+a) pip3 install -r requirements.txt - UNIX
-  pip install -r requirements.txt - Windows
+b) pip install -r requirements.txt - Windows:

-3. Put valid values into properties.py:
+3. Put valid values into properties.py
-  username, password - credentials for RP user filter url - url to filter, which contains items you want to delete (for example, filter for launches > 1 month ago)
+a) username, password - credentials for RP user
+b) filter url - url to filter, which contains items you want to delete (for example, filter for launches > 1 month ago)

 4. run python start_app.py